DEV3L/python-files-by-date/README.md

 # python-pictures-by-date

-Python program used to sort files from one directory to another.
+A Python program that takes files within an input directory and copies them to an output directory into subdirectories in [YYYYMM] format based upon the file create date.

 ## Installation